Canon 200D vs 5D Mark III

 It is notable that the 200D offers wifi support, while the 5D Mark III does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Canon 5D Mark III?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 200D:

 - More dynamic range: Captures a larger spectrum of light and dark details (1.7 EV of extra DR).

 - Better jpgs: Has a more modern image processing engine (DIGIC 7 vs DIGIC 5+).

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.